BiggiePete/Robotics-Club-Website/README.md

     - To begin working on this project, run npm install inside of this proj, to install all of the deps locally

     - all webpages must be placed in /dev/client/
-    - all typescript must be placed in /src/client/
-To install packages, run "npm install"
+    - all typescript must be placed in /src/client/scripts To install packages, run "npm install"
 To run the Dev server, run "npm run dev"
 To run the prod server, run "npm run prod"

+    - This website comes pre-installed with threejs and pixijs, for 3D and 2D designs